 Non-carbon benefits Livelihoods The national REDD+ programme, as well as the Emission Reduction Programme, first and foremost aim at securing and improving the livelihoods of Fiji's communities.
 The ERP is implementing the plans of the R-PP on a broad scale, achieving land tenure security, land use planning, improved agricultural and forestry practices to secure and diversify food security and merchantable surplus.
 Better infrastructure will reduce the trend of urbanization by making urban life more attractive to the young generation.
 Food and resource security The population of Fiji is growing, the environment is being affected by the increase in resource demand, land development, and climate change, all occurring within the limited geophysical boundaries of a small island state.
 Large scale reforestation will reduce the pressure on native forests, increase local supplies for timber and fuel wood, and rehabilitate vast grassland areas, also for future agricultural activity (agroforestry).
 Land use planning will enable higher yields through proper soil assessment.
-Communities can increase their income from selling a bigger surplus.
+Communities car increase their income from selling a bigger surplus.
 Land tenure security REDD+ areas will sign a REDD+ lease to secure the status of the area.
 In order to set up the lease, the register of clan membership and land boundaries is updated and every member included in the FPIC process.
 The lease is not just a document, but a true commitment.
 It legitimacy to the land use plan developed by the community and security to the activities carried out on that land.
 It also ensures the equitable benefit distribution.
-Biodiversity The major threat for biodiversity is forest degradation and successive invasion by non-native species.
+Biodiversity The major threat for biodiversity is forest degradation and successive invasion by non- native species.
 The easiest solution to combat the spread of invasive species is the resistance of healthy natural ecosystems.
 Under the ERP, native high conservation value forests under threat are amongst the priority areas for establishing REDD+ leases.
 This does not only protect the forest itself, but the water sheds, river banks and the coral reefs, which can suffer from the impact of Sedimentation from rivers.
 Cultural heritage A demographic trend in Fiji is urbanization.
 Especially young people leave their homes and move to the urban centers.
 This will impact the cultural diversity in future.
 The ERP will offer the opportunity to raise the standard of living in rural areas through improved income and better access to markets and urban areas.
 The attractiveness of making a living in the rural area with a more traditional lifestyle and the comforts of modern life will aid to slow down the trend.
-Learning environment for sustainable development The broad implementation of the ERP will contribute significantly to an embedding of principles of sustainability in all aspects of life.
+Learning environment for sustainable development The broad implementation of the ERP will contribute significantly to an embedding or principles of sustainability in all aspects of life.
 Starting on political level, where the Steering Committee works with many different sectors on mainstreaming REDD+-related issues into policies, plans and job descriptions, down to implementation level, where management habits are being changed through the learning experience.
-A successful implementation of the ERP makes the whole REDD+ mechanism more viable, explainable and attractive.
-Sustainability involves conceptual planning and systematic working, which will increase the acceptance of other instruments as well, such as Environmental Impact Assessment or other formal processes for development projects and licensing.
+A successful implementation of the ERP makes the whole REDD+ mechanism more viable, explainable and attractive Sustainability involves conceptual planning and systematic working, which will increase the acceptance of other instruments as well, such as Environmental Impact Assessment or other formal processes for development projects and licensing.
 It will affect the attitude towards waste management, pollution or resource consumption.
-This way, the ERP can be a valuable contributor to the broad acceptance of the national Green Development Framework.
-International obligations Fiji wants to be a significant contributor to the international community and take responsibility as a leader amongst the Small Island Development States (SIDS).
-It has proven its ability to perform in the past with the organization of the national REDD+ readiness process, leading to a highly regarded R-PP. There is no doubt that Fiji will perform well in measuring, reporting and verifying carbon emission savings after completion of readiness.
-A successful ERP will strengthen Fiji's role in the international REDD+ discussions and make the voices and concerns of SIDS heard.
+This way, the ERP can be a valuable contributor to the broad acceptance of the national Green Development

-Table 14: List of expected non-carbon benefits of the ERP and description
+Table 15: List of expected non-carbon benefits of the ERP and description